dmis-lab/MulinforCPI/README.md

 **3DinforCPI: Enhancing Compound-Protein Interaction Prediction Efficiency through Novel Perspectives on multi-Level Information Integration**

 Our repository uses 3DInformax from https://github.com/HannesStark/3DInfomax as a backbone for pretraining PNA for compound information extraction and ESM_Fold from https://github.com/facebookresearch/esm for predicting protein fold.

+Forecasting the interaction between compounds and proteins is crucial for discovering new drugs.
+However, several commonly used computational techniques assume that the molecules or proteins in the test set have already been observed during the training phase.
+This assumption might not remain valid in real-life scenarios, where the test and training data could exhibit varying distributions and stem from distinct domains.
+Moreover, previous studies have not utilized three-dimensional (3D) information on compounds and proteins to predict binding affinity.
+Here, we propose a two-step deep learning strategy named 3DinforCPI that incorporates transfer learning techniques with multi-level resolution features to overcome these limitations.
+Our approach leverages 3D information from both proteins and compounds and acquires a profound understanding of the atomic-level features of proteins.
+We applied our approach to six datasets: Davis, Metz, KIBA, CASF-2016, DUD-E, and BindingDB, to evaluate the effectiveness of our approach.
 <img src="images/architecture2.PNG" alt="Image" width="1000" >